nus-cs2103-AY2223S2/tp/docs/team/jmestxr.md

 ### Project: MODTrek

 MODTrek is a desktop application for managing a typical NUS Computer Science student’s modules and degree progression, optimised for use via a Command Line Interface (CLI).
-The app is provides a convenient platform for students to easily access and update their modules within presses of a keyboard.
+The app provides a convenient platform for students to easily access and update their modules within presses of a keyboard.

 Given below are my contributions to the project.